 Respect for human rights is a fundamental principle for WPP and we do not tolerate any form of modern slavery or human trafficking in any part of our business.
-As a member of the United Nations Global Compact, we report progress against its 10 principles annually.
+As a member of the United Nations Global Compact, we remain committed to embedding its ten principles for human rights, labour, environment and anti-corruption in our business and report progress against its ten principles annually.

-The work we do has the power to shift opinion and change behaviour, supporting our clients to transition to a sustainable world.
-We support our clients to create brands with purpose and to integrate sustainability into their strategies, communications and marketing.
-With over $60 billion in advertising placed in 2020, WPP is the world’s largest investor in media advertising through its subsidiary GroupM.
-To ensure that our influence is positive, GroupM is a member of Global Alliance for Responsible Media (GARM), a cross-industry initiative established by the World Federation of Advertisers to address the challenge of harmful content on digital media platforms and its monetization via advertising.
+With over $50 billion of advertising placed in the media each year, WPP is the world’s largest buyer of advertising space through its subsidiary, GroupM.
+To ensure that our influence is positive, GroupM is a member of Global Alliance for Responsible Media (GARM), a cross-industry initiative established by the World Federation of Advertisers to address the challenge of harmful content on digital media platforms and its monetisation via advertising.